algorithm-archivists/algorithm-archive/contents/approximate_counting/approximate_counting.md

 That's great!
 Way, way better than 255, but we can still go higher with a different base of logarithm.
 For example, if we use $$e$$ as our base, we can get up to $$e^{255}-1 = 5.56 \times 10^{110}$$.
-In addition, by choosing smaller bases, we can also find a more accurate approximate count.
+In addition, by choosing smaller bases, we can also find a more accurate approximate count for lower values.
 In practice, we want to select a base that allows us to count to a value of the same order (or one order higher) than the number of events we are expected to have.

-In the next section, we will consider how to generalize our logarithm method to take arbitrary bases into account.
+In the next section, we will consider how to generalize this logarithmic method to take arbitrary bases into account.

 ## A slightly more general logarithm